GaloisInc/crucible/crux-mir/example/README.md

 }
 ```

-We also have a simple symbolic test that checks the function for all possible input values:
+We also have a simple symbolic test that tests the function with all possible input values:

 ```Rust
 #[crux::test]